Lower Similkameen Indian Band

 The Lower Similkameen Indian Band or Lower Smelqmix (N̓iʔxʷín̓aʔ), is a First Nations band government in the Canadian province of British Columbia.
-Their office is located in the village of Keremeos in the Similkameen region.
+Their office was in the village of Keremeos in the Similkameen region, until 2015 when they moved into their own $7million multi-purpose facility south of Cawston.
 They are a member of the Okanagan Nation Alliance.

 Population

-The band's registered population is 500 with 209 band members living off-reserve.
+The band's registered population is 500 with 209 band members living off-reserve with a total area of 15,048.80 ha.

+The people are known as the Smelqmix (also written as Smalqmix or Sməlqmix), speaking the endangered Nsyilxcen language.

 Indian reserves

-Indian reserves under the band's administration are:
+Indian reserves under the band's administration are spread out over 90km.
+They are: